chrg127/smb3-stuff/README.md

 - inventory
     - twister warp
 - object spawning when user-defined conditions are met (very low priority, sorry)
-- various fades
+    - airship animation
-- castle full-screen flash animation
+- castle full-screen flash animation (also low priority)
-- figure out what to do with the castle and bowser castle levels
-- airship animation stuff
 - figure out invisible warps and their interaction with area names
     - possibly something like this: check if we came to an area through inv. warp, if we did then simply do not play the animation
     - pipes would still play the animation, i think? they need to to implement the warp world
+- boat (an object that simply follows you until you go on specific tiles)
+- warps with levels (useful for real pipes, important for tower)

 ## notes